ahloytan/dbs-techtrek/README.md

 4. Install Supabase CLI

 ### Installing Supbase CLI
-1. Note: I'm using NPX
+1. Start up Docker Desktop
-2. Open command prompt, type in `cd backend`.
-Initialise Supabase by typing in `npx supabase init`
+2. Open command prompt, type in `cd backend`
-3. Now, to start the Supabase stack, run: `npx supabase start`.
+3. Now, to start the Supabase stack, run `npx supabase start`.
 This will take about 5 minutes as multiple containers are being installed.
+Note: I'm using NPX
 4. The local development environment includes Supabase Studio, a graphical interface for working with your database, running by default on `localhost:54323`.
+5. Navigate to the `Authentication` tab in the Supabase GUI and register your first user
-5. When you are finished working on your Supabase project, you can stop the stack with: `npx supabase stop`
+6. When you are finished working on your Supabase project, you can stop the stack with: `npx supabase stop`
-6. Read the [guide](https://supabase.com/docs/guides/cli/getting-started?platform=npx) for more comprehensive explanation
+7. Read the [guide](https://supabase.com/docs/guides/cli/getting-started?platform=npx) for more comprehensive explanation
-7. Log in if you are planning to deploy your project to the Supabase Platform by typing `npx supabase login`.
+8. Log in if you are planning to deploy your project to the Supabase Platform by typing `npx supabase login`.
 This step is optional and is not required to use the Supabase CLI.
-8. Refer to [link](https://supabase.com/docs/reference/cli/supabase-migration-list) for the list of migration commands
+9. Refer to [link](https://supabase.com/docs/reference/cli/supabase-migration-list) for the list of migration commands

 ## Frontend
-1. Open command prompt, type in `cd frontend`
+1. Open command prompt, enter `cd frontend`
 2. If this is your first time setting up, type `npm i`
 3. Launch the project using `npm run dev`